giuseppemaiorano/juventus_xg_analysis/README.md

 # juventus_xg_analysis

+Analysis of Juventus’ expected goals before and after Spalletti’s arrival, with Python visualizations and a sports analytics approach.

+## Project objective

+The goal of this project is to compare Juventus’ offensive and defensive performance using advanced metrics such as:

+- xG (expected goals)
+- xGA (expected goals against)
+- xG Difference

+The analysis compares the period before and after Spalletti’s arrival in order to highlight any changes in the team’s performance.

+## Technologies used

+- Python
+- pandas
+- matplotlib
+- numpy
+- soccerdata / Understat

+## Dataset and data source

+The data used comes from Understat and was retrieved through the `soccerdata` library.

+## Charts created

+The project includes visualizations such as:

+- match-by-match xG trend
+- comparison between xG created and conceded
+- average xG before and after Spalletti
+- xG differential across the two periods

+# juventus_xg_analysis
 Analisi degli expected goals della Juventus prima e dopo l'arrivo di Spalletti, con visualizzazioni in Python e approccio sport analytics.

 ## Obiettivo del progetto